 New Articles

-1. Escrow Basics
+1. Escrow Waiver

 Can I remove my escrow account?
 Options to remove an escrow account from a loan vary based on factors such as state laws, investor guidelines, loan type, property type and Loan-to-Value (LTV) ratio.
 If the loan qualifies, tax payments and homeow...